 Date: As Photos

 The record of the repaint, written at the time, stopped after the entry for 8 July.
 However, searching through my photographs, I find that did take more on 14 July.
-This was the day before Diana and I flew to Germany.
+This was the Thursday before Diana and I flew to Germany on the Saturday.

 There doesn't seem to have been much change in a week!